Travel Safety Tips: How Do Mobile Speed Cameras Work?

 Although it’s rumoured that mobile speed cameras need to warn you that they are operating, it is not a legal requirement.
 Sometimes signs indicate the presence of speed cameras, but no warning needs to be given.

-With a diameter as small as 10cm, the laser beam emitted by a mobile speed camera can target your vehicle as long as the speed camera operator can see your vehicle, they will be able to get a reading of your speed.
+With a diameter as small as 10cm, the laser beam emitted by a mobile speed camera can target you as long as it can see your vehicle.
+Meaning that only a small sighting of part of your vehicle is needed to gain a reading.

-Typically, mobile speed cameras in a van work when they are parked up, but it’s still possible for it to catch speeding motorists when the van is moving.
+Typically, mobile speed cameras in a van work when they are parked up, but it’s still possible to catch speeding motorists when the van is moving.

 If you’re driving on the opposite side of the road to a mobile speed camera, you won’t be exempt from being targeted.
 As long as the laser beam is aimed at the vehicle, it will be able to relay the driver’s exact speed.